schleuder/schleuder-website/docs/index.md

 Provide each client with their own API-key, and use secure channels to transport this information!

 {: .note}
-The is not authorization of clients, yet.
+The is **no authorization of clients,** yet.
 Each client is allowed every action.
 So be wary who to give an API-key to.
 Webschleuder does its own authorization, but SchleuderConf does not!